 Make sure everyone who wants to is big enough to ride.
 Disney enforces height limits rigidly.
 If the kids are too small, it does not mean others have to miss out.
 Rider Switch allows guests with small children to take turns riding while another adult stays with the child.

 Use Mobile Ordering

 I used to think Mobile Ordering was pointless, but I was wrong!
-In fact, it is perhaps the greatest time-saver at Walt Disney World, order your food in advance at quick-service restaurants.
+In fact, it is perhaps the most fantastic time-saver at Walt Disney World, order your food in advance at quick-service restaurants.
 Reservations are simple through the My Disney Experience app.
 Disney is encouraging all guests to use this during the reopening period.

 Visit our guide to learn more about Mobile Ordering at Walt Disney World.